oliveroneill/hanserver/hanhttpserver/README.md

 ## Usage
 Call `hanhttpserver` with the first argument being the path of a json file that specifies collector configuration (see `default_config.json` in the parent directory as an example).
-You can also use the `-nocollection` flag to disable image collection.
+You can also use the `--no-collection` flag to disable image collection.
 When starting this program there is a demo webpage that can be used to click on different places on the map and observe the feed from that location.